Franco-Ontarian flag

 The Franco-Ontarian flag is a symbol created to represent Franco-Ontarians, reflecting the diverse languages, seasons and people of Ontario.
 The design consists of two bands of green and white.
-The left portion has a solid light green background with a white fleur-de-lys in the middle, while the right portion has a solid white background with a stylized green trillium in the middle.
+The left portion has a solid light green background with a white fleur-de-lys in the middle, while the right portion has a solid white background with a stylised green trillium in the middle.

 The green represents the summer months, while the white represents the winter months.
 The trillium is the floral symbol of Ontario, while the fleur-de-lys represents the French Canadian heritage of the Franco-Ontarian community.
 The green colour on the flag is Pantone 349, in RGB (0,99,56).

 History

-The flag was created by Laurentian University professor Gaétan Gervais in conjunction with students Michel Dupuis, Donald Obonsawin and Yves Tassé, and was flown for the first time at the University of Sudbury building on September 25, 1975.
+The flag was created by Laurentian University professor Gaétan Gervais in conjunction with students Michel Dupuis, Donald Obonsawin and Yves Tassé, and was flown for the first time at the University of Sudbury building on 25 September 1975.
 It was officially adopted as the community's flag by the Association canadienne-française de l'Ontario in 1977.